 In addition to invited talks from practitioners and researchers, we welcome contributions from academic, scientific, or industrial contexts in the field of software performance, including but not limited to approaches employing Descartes, Kieker, and/or Palladio.

-We solicit the following types of contributions: technical papers (maximum 3 pages) and extended abstracts for industry or experience talks (maximum 700 words).
+We solicit technical papers (5-6 pages, CEUR-WS format) and extended abstracts for industry or experience talks (maximum 700 words).

 Details are provided on the symposium web site: http://www.performance-symposium.org/